-

 Does it have to be all that emotional stuff - can't I just consult with someone on an intellectual level?

-We, as therapists, often think of ourselves as life-skills tutors.
+I often think of myself as life-skills tutor.
 Just as you would hire a plumber or auto-repair person to do a job that is beyond your skills, so it also makes sense to hire a therapist when relationships and emotions are beyond your current skill level.

 How often would I have to meet with my counselor?